 Making Graphics That Speak Volumes

 You have about three seconds to communicate your core message to a passerby.
-Your graphics have to do all the heavy lifting, delivering a clear and powerful statement almost instantly.
+Your graphics have to do all the heavy lifting, delivering a clear statement almost instantly.
 This is not the place for dense paragraphs of text or confusing industry jargon.

 - Bold Typography: Use a large, clean font for your main headline.
 It must be legible from a distance and immediately state what problem you solve or what value you offer.